Blackwater (company): 2003–2006: First contracts

 In August 2003, Blackwater received its first Iraq contract, a $21 million contract for a personal security detachment and two helicopters for Paul Bremer, head of the U.S. occupation in Iraq.

 In July 2004, Blackwater was authorized by the U.S. Department of State to perform orders issued under the Worldwide Personal Protective Services (WPPS I) umbrella contract.
 Blackwater's first mission under WPPS I was to provide private security for the provisional U.S. Embassy in Baghdad.
-Although Triple Canopy, Inc. and DynCorp International also qualified for WPPS I directives, Blackwater was issued the majority of diplomatic security task orders in Iraq and was authorized to deploy 482 personnel in Iraq (excluding sub-contractors) over the course of 2 years.
+Although Triple Canopy, Inc., and DynCorp International also qualified for WPPS I directives, Blackwater was issued the majority of diplomatic security task orders in Iraq and was authorized to deploy 482 personnel in Iraq (excluding sub-contractors) over the course of 2 years.
 The total breadth of Blackwater's activities in Iraq for non-diplomatic security operations, as well as other potential deployments in Afghanistan, Bosnia and Israel authorized under the WPPS I contract are unknown.
 Between July 1, 2004, and June 6, 2006, Blackwater received $488 million from the WPPS I contract, despite the entire five-year contract having a set maximum value of approximately $332 million.
 The substantial cost of Blackwater's services was investigated by the House Committee on Oversight and Reform and eventuated in the use of a competitive bidding system in the revised WPPS II umbrella contract.

 On September 1, 2005, following Hurricane Katrina, Blackwater dispatched a rescue team and helicopter to support relief operations.
 Blackwater moved about 200 personnel into the area impacted by Hurricane Katrina, most of whom (164 employees) were working under a contract with the Federal Protective Service to protect government facilities, but the company held contracts with private clients as well.
 Blackwater's presence after Katrina cost the federal government $240,000 per day.

-In July 2005, the U.S. State Department first awarded the WPPS II contract to succeed WPPS I with a new competitive bidding system and a strict maximum value of $1.2 billion per contractor.
+In July 2005, the U.S. State Department awarded its first WPPS II contract under a new competitive bidding system with a strict maximum value of $1.2 billion per contractor.
 Blackwater, Triple Canopy and DynCorp were the only private security firms qualified for WPPS II task orders, authorised for deployments in "non-permissive environments" such as Jerusalem, Afghanistan, Bosnia and Iraq.
 In May 2006 the WPPS II contract began issuing task orders in Iraq, ultimately authorizing Blackwater to deploy 1,020 staff in the country.
 Blackwater's responsibilities included the United States embassy in Baghdad.
 At the time it was a privately held company and published limited information about internal affairs.
-The total cost of Blackwater's work under WPPS II remains unknown, however, it was disclosed that Blackwater was paid over $832 million for their work in Iraq under WPPS I and WPPS II directives from 2001 to 2006.
+The total cost of Blackwater's work under WPPS II remains unknown; however, it was disclosed that Blackwater was paid over $832 million for their work in Iraq under WPPS I and WPPS II directives from 2001 to 2006.